Stormlabuk/adaptive_shape_control_ros/README.md

 ## Dev Notes

+### To-Do

+- [x] Annotate Discretisation Node
+- [ ] Make number of joints in disc node a ros_param
+- [ ] Make a precomputation node
+- [ ] Implement error calculating node
+- [ ] Implement control loop node
+- [ ] Implement an image processing node
+- [ ] Make it pass the centre-line to the discretisation node

 ### Nodes

 - [Control Loop](src/control_loop.cpp) takes in the shape info and figures out the error.
 It will publish either the updated field or the the error, TBD.

 - [Shape Sensing](src/shape_sensing.cpp) takes in sensor input to calculate the observed shape and publish it out.

+- [Discretisation Node](scripts/discretising_node.py) Takes a centre-line using service [DiscreteCurve](srv/DiscretiseCurve.srv) and publishes its rigid-link joint representation through [rl_angles](msg/rl_angles.msg).
+The number of joints is currently hardcoded, but should be passed in [DiscreteCurve](srv/DiscretiseCurve.srv) call, this will likely be an integer advertised by the [Control Loop](src/control_loop.cpp).

 ### Topics